-This marks the first process of refreshing the MSM sample since 2007.
+This marks the first process of refreshing the MSM sample since 2012.
 The objective of the process is to keep the sample frame as fresh and up-to date as possible.
-All establishments in the sample are refreshed to take into account changes in their value of sales of goods manufactured, the removal of dead units from the sample and some small units are rotated out of the GST-based portion of the sample, while others are rotated into the sample.
+All establishments in the sample are refreshed to take into account changes in their value of sales of goods manufactured, the removal of dead units from the sample and some small units are rotated out of the sample, while others are rotated into the sample.

 Prior to selection, the sampling frame is subdivided into industry-province cells.
-For the most part, NAICS codes were used.
 Depending upon the number of establishments within each cell, further subdivisions were made to group similar sized establishments' together (called stratum).
-An establishment's size was based on its most recently available annual sales of goods manufactured or sales value.
+An establishment's size was based on revenue variables from the Business Register.

 Each industry by province cell has a 'take-all' stratum composed of establishments sampled each month with certainty.
 This 'take-all' stratum is composed of establishments that are the largest statistical enterprises, and have the largest impact on estimates within a particular industry by province cell.
-These large statistical enterprises comprise 45% of the national manufacturing sales of goods manufactured estimates.
+These large statistical establishments comprise about 50% of the national manufacturing sales of goods manufactured estimates.

-Each industry by province cell can have at most three 'take-some' strata.
+Each industry by province cell can have at most two 'take-some' strata.
 Not all establishments within these stratums need to be sampled with certainty.
 A random sample is drawn from the remaining strata.
 The responses from these sampled establishments are weighted according to the inverse of their probability of selection.
-In cells with take-some portion, a minimum sample of 10 was imposed to increase stability.
+In cells with take-some portion, a minimum sample size of 3 was imposed.